dharo/Motors/README.md

     Remember to gpioTerminate();

-   To compile(assuming your program is named prog)
+   To compile and run(assuming your program is named prog)

    "gcc -o prog prog.c -lpigpio -lpthread -lrt"